Powering a sustainable energy future for Southeast Asia

-Thailand is one of the largest energy consumers in Southeast Asia and the second largest oil importer in the region, with fossil fuels currently accounting for around 80% of total energy demand.
-The government aims to tackle this dependence on fossil fuels and lead the way in the use of renewable energy in Southeast Asia.
+Thailand is one of the largest energy consumers in Southeast Asia and the region's second largest oil importer, with fossil fuels currently meeting around 80% of total energy demand.
+The Thai Government is looking to tackle national dependence on fossil fuels and help pioneer Southeast Asia's renewable energy sector.

-Solar is poised to play a crucial role in Thailands future energy transition.
-The Siam Solar Energy 1 project bundles 10 plants of solar photovoltaic power plants across the Kanchanaburi and Suphanburi provinces in Thailand's agricultural centre.
-The solar PV systems are a cutting-edge, environmentally sound technology with a capacity of 10.5 MW per plant, to deliver the generated electricity to grid.
+Siam Solar is poised to play a crucial role in Thailand's clean energy transition.
+The project bundles 10 solar photovoltaic (PV) power plants across Kanchanaburi and Suphanburi Provinces in central Thailand.
+The solar PV systems are a cutting-edge, environmentally-sound technology with a capacity of approximately 10 MW per plant, and deliver generated electricity to the grid.

-This bundled project reduces Thailand's reliance on imported energy and drives further economic growth in the country and in the region.
-Aside from meeting the energy demand for people in central Thailand, the project improves local infrastructure and provides employment opportunities to skilled and unskilled workers from communities within the project area in manufacturing, installation, operation and maintenance of equipment.
+This bundled project reduces Thailand's reliance on imported energy and drives both national and regional economic growth.
+Aside from meeting the energy demands of regional Thai communities, the project improves local infrastructure and provides employment opportunities for local skilled and unskilled workers in manufacturing, installation, operation and maintenance of equipment.

 Ladaporn Khunikakorn, South Pole's Regional Director for Southeast Asia explains the significance of Siam Solar for the Thailand's pathway to an inclusive low-carbon economy.